Times & Transcript

 The Times & Transcript is a newspaper from Moncton, New Brunswick.
 It serves Greater Moncton and eastern New Brunswick.
 Its offices and printing facilities are located on Main Street in Downtown Moncton.
-The paper is published by Brunswick News.
+The paper is published by Postmedia Network.

 The Times & Transcript building also houses the presses that print all Brunswick News newspapers, including Saint John's Telegraph Journal and Fredericton's The Daily Gleaner.
 It also produces 14 weekly newspapers in both French and English serving all major communities in New Brunswick.

 History

-The Times and Transcript was formed by the merger of The Moncton Times and The Moncton Transcript in 1983.
+The Times and Transcript was formed by the merger of The Moncton Times and The Moncton Transcript; the merger was announced on October 22, 1982, and the first post-merger issue was published on January 3, 1983.
 The following tables contain the historical names of both those papers.